Support for Educators: Using Lexia Programs At Home

 - Resource Hubs: There is a Resource Hub link for each program to which you have access.
 The hubs contain teacher’s manuals, scope and sequence documents, information for parents about using Core5 and/or PowerUp from home, and more.

-- Training on Demand Videos: These brief videos demonstrate how to manage myLexia accounts and how Lexia programs support student learning.
+- Learning Now Videos: These brief videos demonstrate how to manage myLexia accounts and how Lexia programs support student learning.

 - Site-Specific URL: Create links or bookmarks using your site-specific URL for each student program to bypass the teacher email entry page and simplify the student login process.